-Numerous existing sources of geologic information were utilized in the production of the surficial and bedrock geologic maps of the Lowell Quadrangle including subsurface information, USDA NRCS soil survey data, aerial photography, DEM's, satellite imagery, landform characteristics, and LiDAR.
+Numerous existing sources of geologic information were utilized in the production of the surficial and bedrock geologic maps of the Sperry Quadrangle including subsurface information, USDA NRCS soil survey data, aerial photography, DEM's, satellite imagery, landform characteristics, and LiDAR.
 Where available, engineering borings from public utilities, the Iowa Department of Transportation, and monitoring well records of the USGS were used.
 Subsurface lithologic and stratigraphic information was mostly derived from analysis of water well cutting samples reposited at the IGS and stored in the IGS online GeoSam database.
-Over 900 public and private wells in GeoSam, including 322 strip logs, were reviewed for lithology, stratigraphy and locational accuracy, and updated where needed.
-NRCS digitized soils data (Brown, 1983; Seaholm, 1985; and Lockridge, 1979) provided information regarding shallow rock areas, helped to guide valley mapping units, and defined slope areas where glacial till is exposed.
-Bedrock mappers also used the digital soil surveys to help delineate areas of shallow rock outcrop prior to field reconnaissance.
-New geologic information was obtained from field investigations of more than 100 outcrops (including quarry exposures) and logging of well cutting samples for 115 unstudied wells totaling 24,318 feet.
-Quaternary geologists worked with a contract driller and utilized the IGS Giddings probe to drill a mix of solid stem and continuous core holes.
-Twelve new drill holes totaling 1,398 feet were completed in the quadrangle to characterize the Quaternary sediments and establish unit thickness.
+Over 110 public and private wells in GeoSam, including strip logs, were reviewed for lithology, stratigraphy and locational accuracy, and updated where needed.
+NRCS digitized soils data (Brown, 1983) provided information regarding shallow rock areas, helped to guide valley mapping units, and defined slope areas where glacial till is exposed.
+Bedrock mappers also used the digital soil survey to help delineate areas of shallow rock outcrop prior to field reconnaissance.
+New geologic information was obtained from field investigations of eight outcrops and logging of well cutting samples for 17 unstudied wells totaling 3,636 feet.
+Quaternary geologists utilized the IGS Giddings truck mounted probe to drill a mix of solid stem and continuous core holes.
+Nine new drill holes totaling 286 feet were completed in the quadrangle to characterize the Quaternary sediments and establish unit thickness.
 Samples have been submitted to the Quaternary Materials Lab at the University of Iowa's Earth and Environmental Sciences Department for grain-size analysis.
-All results are expected by August, 2017.
-Two samples associated with the Wisconsin slack water deposits were submitted to the Illinois Geological Survey Radiocarbon Dating Laboratory for age analysis.

-Project geologists combined information from the sources listed above to delineate surficial geologic mapping units at 1:24,000 scale for the Lowell Quadrangle.
+All results are expected by July, 2018.
+Project geologists combined information from the sources listed above to delineate surficial geologic mapping units at 1:24,000 scale for the Sperry Quadrangle.
 IGS mappers used ArcGIS and on-screen digitizing techniques developed during previous STATEMAP projects.
-The final map entitled 'Surficial Geologic Map of the Lowell 7.5' Quadrangle, Des Moines, Henry, and Lee Counties, Iowa' will be available as a shapefile in the Iowa Department of Natural Resources NRGIS library, as a pdf file on the IGS Publications website, and will be submitted to the USGS National Geologic Map Database.
+The final map entitled 'Surficial Geologic Map of the Sperry 7.5' Quadrangle, Des Moines County, Iowa' will be available as a shapefile in the Iowa Department of Natural Resources NRGIS library, as a PDF file on the IGS Publications website, and will be submitted to the USGS National Geologic Map Database.
 This Summary Report is also available as a PDF file on the IGS Publications website.